lgraff/lgraff-12704_Final_Project/index.md

   <img src="https://github.com/lgraff/lgraff-12740_Final_Project/blob/gh-pages/Figure%203.png">
 </p>
 <p align="center">
-  <b>Figure 3.
+  Figure 3.
 Photoresistor basic composition.
 Source: Figure Reference 2
 </p>

 A photoresistor is made of a material that, when exposed to light, experiences a decrease in its resistivity.
 This translates to a change in the voltage output of the signal (Figure 4).